genielabs/HomeGenie/clients.md

 <a name="HomeGeniePlus"></a>
 ## HomeGenie Plus for Android

-Specifically designed to be a Control Panel the end-user, it is a feature rich mobile client for HomeGenie.
+Specifically designed to be a Control Panel for the end-user, **HomeGenie Plus** is a feature rich mobile client for HomeGenie.

 ### Main Features